 It’s possible to tour the mysterious castle and scope out any hauntings for yourself.
 You can view the old knight’s drawing room, the chapel that supposedly covers the gate to hell, and admire the old frescoes and murals adorning the building’s wall.

 Know Before You Go

-This is hard to get to with public transportation, as it it about 30 miles north of Prague, and the bus doesn't run too often.
+This is hard to get to with public transportation, as it is about 30 miles north of Prague, and the bus doesn't run too often.
 Best bet is to rent a car and drive through the countryside.
-There is parking at the base of the castle, and then a little hike uphill through the grounds.
+There is parking (for 50 CZK) at the base of the castle, and then a little hike uphill through the grounds.